-(2) Represents the difference between the exercise price and the market price of the Common Stock on the date of exercise for each option.
+(1) Represents the difference between the exercise price and the market price of the Common Stock on the date of exercise for each option.
+Shares presented have been adjusted to reflect the Company's 5% stock dividend paid on September 29, 2011.